-Performing and Production Arts students at Lewisham College worked together to reinvent the Pantomime, to deliver a digital experience as a response to the cancellation of this year's Variety Show.
+Performing and Production Arts students at Lewisham College worked together to reinvent the Pantomime and deliver a digital experience as a response to the cancellation of this year's Variety Show.

 Thinking innovatively and originally, the students produced a Christmas card that brings their Pantomime performance to the fingertips of the audience in the safety of their homes.
 The card contains multiple QR codes that link to clips of various Pantomime scenes recreated and filmed by the students.